kavin256/trails/README.md

 The mobile app follows this high-level sync flow:

-1. **Collect local changes**: Query SQLite for all trips modified since last sync (`updatedAt > lastSyncedAt`)
+1. **Collect local trips**: Query SQLite for all trips
-2. **Push to server**: Send local changes via `POST /trips/batch` with the last sync timestamp
+2. **Push to server**: Send all local trips via `POST /trips/batch` with the last sync timestamp
-3. **Server applies changes**: Server uses last-writer-wins to merge incoming changes with its database
+3. **Server applies changes**: Server uses last-writer-wins (based on server timestamps) to merge incoming changes with its database
 4. **Receive server changes**: Server returns any trips modified by other clients since `lastSyncedAt`
 5. **Merge locally**: Client updates SQLite with server changes and updates `lastSyncedAt` to `serverTime`

+**Why push all trips?** The client always sends all local trips (not just modified ones) to avoid bugs caused by device clock drift.
+When a device's clock is behind server time, comparing `trip.updatedAt` (device time) with `lastSyncedAt` (server time) can cause trips to be skipped.
+The backend's last-writer-wins logic efficiently handles duplicate pushes using server-controlled timestamps.

 **First-time sync**: When `lastSyncedAt` is `null`, the client sends all local trips, and the server returns all server trips.
 Both sides merge using last-writer-wins.

-**Incremental sync**: On subsequent syncs, only trips modified since the last sync timestamp are transferred, minimizing bandwidth.
+**Incremental pull**: The server only returns trips modified since `lastSyncedAt` in `serverChanges`, minimizing bandwidth for downloads.
+The client pushes all trips but the server's LWW logic ensures only actual changes update the database.

 ### Offline-First Architecture